 Freshwater (non-saline water) is an important and vital resource to ecological and human life, yet as human populations and prosperity grow, so too does our use of freshwater.
 This is complicated by climate change and the likelihood of a changing water cycle that has already led to periods of "drought and deluge."
 Water is already scarce in parts of the United States and the rest of world, and a changing water cycle could further constrain our water supplies.

 Water footprints help reveal the amount of water being used at an individual level all the way to a national level and in the numerous processes involved in manufacturing and production of our goods and services.
 An accurate water footprint also takes into account the amount of water contaminated during manufacturing and production because that water is essentially made unusable and, therefore, taken out of the system.
 While there can never be a perfect water use assessment or audit tool, the water footprint gives everyone – from individual consumers to business managers to public officials – a solid water accounting framework and aids us all in our efforts to be more efficient and conservative with our water use.

 Water use is measured in terms of the volume of water consumed or evaporated and/or polluted, per unit of time.
 A water footprint can be split into three elements:

-[See WFN’s National Water Accounting Framework for more.]
+[See Water Footprint Network’s National Water Accounting Framework for more.]

 Examples of how the blue, green and grey water footprints contribute to an item's total water footprint can be found in the right column of the Water Footprint Network’s Food Gallery.

-*All water footprint content and sourcing comes from the Water Footprint Network (WFN).
-The concept of water footprints was created by Dr. Arjen Hoekstra, who along with the others at the WFN, developed the framework and established the Netherlands-based organization as the preeminent research center in the field.
+*The source of all water footprint content comes from the Water Footprint Network (WFN).
+The concept of water footprints was created by Dr. Arjen Hoekstra, who along with the others at the WFN, developed the framework and established the international organization as the foremost research network in the discipline.